Walk and Talk Therapy in Leamington Spa, Warwickshire.

 As a member of the British Association of Counsellors and Psychotherapists (BACP) outdoor therapy has become more beneficial as a therapy since the Covid-19 pandemic.
 As a result of this, counsellors are now offering alternative methods of counselling, such as online and telephone appointments.
 Outdoor Therapy has the potential benefits to counselling in terms of offering clients choices in accessing alternatives to traditional counselling (BACP, 2022).

 Whilst the therapy room provides a safe contained space, the intensity of face-to-face therapy can be anxiety provoking and intimidating for some clients, so natural spaces have been found to support those who may struggle to engage with therapy.
 Evidence has shown that being able to step out of the indoor environment and into the outdoors helped to change the intensity.
+A client found they were able to open up more, unlike in the indoor environment which was found to be more intense and contained within the safety of the walls and said "The outdoors is my happy place, where I feel comfortable, relaxed and able to open up".
+Another client discussed the outdoors as a grounding experience.
+“I love the idea of it, and I am quite an outdoor person who likes to go and hug a tree”.
+Research has found that the role of nature is a key element to facilitate therapeutic change.

 We are in the UK and used to the unpredictability of the English weather.
 Ultimately, it is your decision.
 A waterproof coat, suitable footwear and an umbrella are required.
 If for any reason, the weather is too bad for us to walk and talk together, sessions can be changed to online.

-in the BACP ethical framework (BACP, 2018).
-A contract will be drawn up detailing an agreement of code of conduct of counsellor and client to mitigate the risk of lack of anonymity.
+Concerns about confidentiality and anonymity about bumping into someone you might know and being overheard are commonly expressed in the outside environment.
+Working ethically outdoors with the emphasis being on ethical considerations is the most important factor applied to all counsellors working outdoors or within an indoor environment and a professional requirement upheld in the BACP ethical framework (BACP, 2018).
+A process contract will be drawn up detailing an agreement of code of conduct of counsellor and client to mitigate the risk of lack of anonymity.

 Whilst we all have different levels of fitness.
 Walk and Talk therapy is a slow moderate walk.
 The routes are generally flat, and the health of the client will be taken into consideration.
 The counselling session can also be adapted by taking a pause in a seating area or spending the session outside in a seating area.
+If you feel that you are unable to walk for 1 hour or commit to this level of exercise, then walk and talk therapy would not be an option for you.
+There are other options available for you including indoor face-to-face counselling, telephone counselling and online counselling.

 Research has shown that spending time in green spaces can benefit your mental health.
 Mind, the mental health charity supports the view that being outdoors is beneficial for physical and psychological well-being and recognises that spending time in natural environments has a positive impact on people’s lives and helps to alleviate symptoms such as depression, anxiety and stress related issues (Mind, 2018).
 The benefits of being outside include fresh air has more oxygen, green spaces raises serotonin levels, more sensory stimulation, increases feelings of wellbeing and lowers depression, sun exposure increases vitamin D and helps optimise hormones.